The 'Official' Maiden Voyage of the Wilhelm Gustloff

 #2: In the Fencing Hall, edged cross swords can be found.

-#4: He also is involved: motion can not harm the good food.
+#4: He also is involved: motion of the ship can not harm the good food.

 #5: In Lisbon!
 First communication attempts with the locals!